rohansanjay/lookdeep-img-classifier/README.md

 ``` bash
 python download_data.py
 ```
-This downloaded all 3 traches of images and their corresponding labels.
+This downloads all 3 traches of images and their corresponding labels.

+3 folders with the images are created: home/, tranch2/ and tranch3/.
+A csv file with all lablels and file paths is created: tranch_master.csv.

+### Model Overview

+The model uses the MobileNetV2 base model from Keras applications.
+It was trained across all three tranches using the Imagenet weights.
+After the base model, a pooling layer and three dense layers were added, with 100 layers frozen for the purposes of fine tuning.
+The model reached an accuracy of 87% across all three tranches.